m-lab/website/_posts/blog/2020-04-01-covid19-test-rates-increase.md

 ## Greater Increase for Regional Test Rates

-The NDT measurement service currently supports three protocols: WSS (Secure WebSockets) and PLAIN (TCP).
+The NDT measurement service currently supports three protocols: WSS (Secure WebSockets), WS (WebSockets), and PLAIN (TCP).
 Different protocols are used by different clients.
-The analysis below only uses download tests.
+The analysis below only uses download tests, and focuses on WSS and PLAIN test protocols.

 ### Area Surrounding New York, USA